 Malaria is a life-threatening disease that affects millions of people.
-The World Health Organization (WHO) reported that there were 229 million cases of reported malaria worldwide, up from 216 million in 2016, and almost a half a million people died.
+The World Health Organization (WHO) reported that there were 229 million cases of reported malaria worldwide in 2019, and over 400,000 people died.
 Those who died of malaria were mostly children in Africa.

 People who contract malaria are at risk of developing sepsis.
 Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.